-Help Center> Scalable File Service> FAQs> Networks> Does the Security Group of a VPC Affect SFS?
+Help Center> Scalable File Service> FAQs> Networks> Does the Security Group of a VPC Affect the Use of SFS?

-Does the Security Group of a VPC Affect SFS?
+Does the Security Group of a VPC Affect the Use of SFS?

-You need to add inbound and outbound rules for the security group of an SFS Capacity-Oriented file system.
+For an SFS Capacity-Oriented file system, you need to manually add inbound and outbound rules for the security group.
 For details, see Adding a Security Group Rule.
-In an SFS Capacity-Oriented file system, the inbound ports required by the NFS protocol are ports 111, 2049, 2051, and 2052.
+For an SFS Capacity-Oriented file system, the inbound ports required by the NFS protocol are ports 111, 2049, 2051, and 2052.
 The inbound port required by the DNS server is port 53 and that required by the CIFS protocol is port 445.

 • Inbound rule